Things To Do On The Asian Side Of Istanbul

 Bagdat avenue, Kadikoy

-Istanbul is a city situated on two different continents, Europe and Asia.
-The Bosphorus Strait runs through the city, dividing it into its European and Asian sides.
 Although the city has a long history dating back to Roman times, its modern-day incarnation is very much a product of its Ottoman past.
-From the grand mosques and bewitching palaces of the old city to the bustling streets of the new, Istanbul is a truly unique destination.
+From the grand mosques like The Blue Mosque, Hagia Sophia, and the bewitching palaces of the old city to the bustling streets of the new, Istanbul is a truly unique destination.

-And while most visitors to Istanbul focus on the European side, there is much to see and do on the Asian side as well; here are some of the places we suggest you check out on the Anatolian side of the city;
+And while most visitors to Istanbul focus on the European side, there is much to see and do on the Asian side as well.
+Here are some of the places we suggest you check out on the Anatolian side of the city;

 Kadikoy Bull Statue

 Kadikoy Bull Statue is a must-see for any animal or sculpture lover visiting Istanbul.
 The life-size sculpture of a bull is located in the middle of a park and is a popular place for locals to relax and take photos.
-Visitors get up close and personal with the bronze statue, which was made by famous-French sculptor Isidore Bonheur in 1864.
-This little cutie was erected in memory of a famous bull that lived in the city during the Ottoman Empire.

-Take A Ride On The Kadıköy-Moda Tramway
+2. Take A Ride On The Kadıköy-Moda Tramway

 Nostalgic tram in the Kadikoy district

-Shopping On The Asian Side Of Istanbul
+3. Shopping On The Asian Side Of Istanbul

-The Asian side of Istanbul is home to some of the best shopping in the city – and a little cheaper too.
+The Asian side of Istanbul is home to some of the best shopping in the city – and a little cheaper, too.
 From traditional markets to modern malls, there is something for everyone on the Asian side of Istanbul.

 Maltepe Park Shopping Mall